digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 There are two key aspects that need to be addressed when upgrading a system:

-- Upgrading the Canton binary that is used to run a node.
+- :ref:`Upgrading the Canton binary<upgrade_canton_binary>` that is used to run a node.
-- Upgrading the protocol version (wire format and semantics of the APIs used between the nodes).
+- :ref:`Upgrading the protocol version<change_pv>` that defines how nodes interact with each other.

 Canton is a distributed system, where no single operator controls all nodes.
 Therefore, we must support the situation where nodes are upgraded individually, providing a safe upgrade